Rayze64/JW-BGM-Player/README.md

 ## Features

-* Default meeting times: `11:00` and `19:00`
+* Default meeting times: `11:00` and `18:30`
-* Optional third time (format: `HH:MM`)
+* Optional times available by editing config.json file (format: `HH:MM`)
 * Smart duration fitting — calculates how much time is left and plays only songs that fully fit
-* Random shuffle with no repeats until all tracks are played
-* Button to start indefinite music playback after the meeting
-* Folder selection for music library
+* Automatically starts music after opening program (Place program into Startup apps folder for most convenient use)
+* Built-in volume slider

 ## Ideal Use Case